gwmodeling/challenge/submissions/da_collective/readme.md

 ## Model description

 We used the model Pastas as described in detail in Collenteur et al. (2019).
 This is a TFN type of model.
 The model is implemented in the Pastas software package that was used here.
-We used PESTPP-IES to derive a posterior ensemble of Pastas parameters and forcing multipliers
+We used PESTPP-IES and a lot of dirty tricks to derive a highly-subjective posterior ensemble of Pastas parameters and forcing multipliers that were used to produce a best-fit and upper/lower confidence interval.
+This is all detailed in the provided workflow

 ## Model workflow to reproduce